This article is part of a larger series on How to Do Payroll.

 1.52 hours of PTO for each week worked

-To calculate each employee’s PTO accrual rate correctly, you need to provide data for these three variables described in the steps above.
-Your results may differ depending on rounding and how many decimal places are used in your calculation.
-(We rounded to two digits in our examples.)
+To calculate each employee’s PTO accrual rate correctly, you need to provide data for the variables described in the steps above.
+Your results may differ depending on rounding and how many decimal places are used in your calculation (we rounded to two digits in our examples).
 However, our calculator above only rounds up the result, not the interim calculations.

 Subtract Paid Holidays

 If your business provides paid holiday time off, you may want to subtract those days from the total so as not to allow employees to accrue paid time off on days they already are getting paid for as holidays.
 For example, if you give employees 15 paid holidays a year and consider each day to be worth eight hours, you’ll want to subtract those hours from the total work hours available each year.

 Here’s the math: 2,080 work hours per year – (15 days x eight hours a day = 120 hours)